CogStack/MedCATservice/README.md

 ## Running in a Docker container

 The recommended way to run the application is to use the provided Docker image.
 The Docker image can be either downloaded from the Docker Hub (`cogstacksystems/medcat-service:latest`) or build manually using the provided `Dockerfile`.
-Please note that by default the built docker image will run the Flask application in 'production' mode running `start-service-prod.sh` script.
+Please note that by default the built docker image will run the Flask application in 'production' mode running `start_service_production.sh` script.

 To build the Docker image manually: